Toilet Keeps Running? Common Causes and What to Do

 - You have to jiggle the handle to get it to stop

-Safe Things You Can Check
+Safe Things You Can Check First

-When It’s Time to Call a Professional
+When to Stop DIY and Call a Professional

 - The toilet keeps running after basic adjustments